jreveillaud/Wolbachia-subpopulations/README.md

 This project describes the bioinformatic reproductible workflow associated to the paper "Multiple *Wolbachia* subpopulations co-occur in single *Culex pipiens* mosquito organs".

-# Anvi'o metagenomic workflows and binning to reconstruct *Wolbachia* genomes
+# Anvi'o metagenomic workflow and binning to reconstruct *Wolbachia* genomes

 ## Download data